pods13/assetsfirst/README.md

 - [ ] New position widget
 - [ ] New trades widget
 - [ ] Ability to group positions
-- [ ] Show total contributions this year
 </details>

 ## Redeploy flow